bodrick/awesome/TOPICS.md

 ## passwordless

-*   [logto-io/logto](https://github.com/logto-io/logto) - 🧑‍🚀 Logto is a cost-effective open-source alternative to Auth0.
-It offers a seamless developer experience and is well-suited for individuals and growing companies.
+*   [logto-io/logto](https://github.com/logto-io/logto) - 🧑‍🚀 Logto is a modern Auth0 alternative for building identity infrastructure with minimal effort, for both your customers and their organizations.
 *   [supertokens/supertokens-core](https://github.com/supertokens/supertokens-core) - Open source alternative to Auth0 / Firebase Auth / AWS Cognito
 *   [passwordless-lib/fido2-net-lib](https://github.com/passwordless-lib/fido2-net-lib) - FIDO2 .NET library for FIDO2 / WebAuthn Attestation and Assertion using .NET

 ## sign-in-up

-*   [logto-io/logto](https://github.com/logto-io/logto) - 🧑‍🚀 Logto is a cost-effective open-source alternative to Auth0.
-It offers a seamless developer experience and is well-suited for individuals and growing companies.
+*   [logto-io/logto](https://github.com/logto-io/logto) - 🧑‍🚀 Logto is a modern Auth0 alternative for building identity infrastructure with minimal effort, for both your customers and their organizations.

 ## sms

-*   [logto-io/logto](https://github.com/logto-io/logto) - 🧑‍🚀 Logto is a cost-effective open-source alternative to Auth0.
-It offers a seamless developer experience and is well-suited for individuals and growing companies.
+*   [logto-io/logto](https://github.com/logto-io/logto) - 🧑‍🚀 Logto is a modern Auth0 alternative for building identity infrastructure with minimal effort, for both your customers and their organizations.
 *   [moezbhatti/qksms](https://github.com/moezbhatti/qksms) - The most beautiful SMS messenger for Android

 ## social-login

-*   [logto-io/logto](https://github.com/logto-io/logto) - 🧑‍🚀 Logto is a cost-effective open-source alternative to Auth0.
-It offers a seamless developer experience and is well-suited for individuals and growing companies.
+*   [logto-io/logto](https://github.com/logto-io/logto) - 🧑‍🚀 Logto is a modern Auth0 alternative for building identity infrastructure with minimal effort, for both your customers and their organizations.
 *   [supertokens/supertokens-core](https://github.com/supertokens/supertokens-core) - Open source alternative to Auth0 / Firebase Auth / AWS Cognito

 ## auth0